archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 where \( B \) is the bandwidth of the channel, \( S \) is the power of the signal, and \( N \) is the noise.
 The the signal-to-noise ratio (SNR) \( \frac{S}{N} \) represents, a measure of how strong the signal is relative to the noise.
 As noise (\( N \)) gets larger relative to signal (\( S \)), the SNR starts dropping closer towards zero.
 Since \( \log_2 (1 + 0) = 0 \) that means that, no matter how large its ideal bandwidth, the channel's capacity \( C \) goes towards zero as well.

-[^fn03]: This way to calculate channel capacity is more common (and much more practical) in telecommunication applications, such as those Shannon was studying, in which such things as "channel bandwidth" and "signal power" can be directly measured or otherwise experimentally ascertained.
+[^fn03]: This way to calculate channel capacity is more common (and often much more practical) in telecommunication applications, such as those Shannon was studying, in which such things as "channel bandwidth" and "signal power" can be directly measured or otherwise experimentally ascertained.

+The influence of telecommunication and cryptography on Shannon's theories are obvious, but the underlying concepts quickly found new application in other fields of study.

 ## Information Theory in Archaeology